- What is Placenta Accreta Spectrum?

 A patient support group is also available and they may contact you.

-Each month at a multidisciplinary meeting members of the team meet to discuss your care and put in place a plan for the delivery of your baby .
+Each month at a multidisciplinary meeting, members of the team meet to discuss your care and plan for the safe delivery of your baby.
+A planned delivery is the safest method for mother and baby.
+If there is any severe bleeding or imminent concerns about the health of the mother or baby an emergency delivery may need to be performed.

-You will meet a number of these specialties during your care .
+You will meet a number of these specialists during your care .

 You may need to be monitored as an inpatient in hospital .
 This may happen if you have had any bleeding or pain during your pregnancy or if you live a long way from the hospital.
 Some patients may be suitable for outpatient management.

 An elective caesarean section is usually performed to deliver the baby .
 In the majority of cases a hysterectomy is also performed.
 This generally occurs between 34-36 weeks gestation .
-As the baby is delivered early you will need to receive 2 doses of antenatal steroids for your baby prior to your caesarean section .
+As the baby is delivered early you will need to receive 2 steroid injections for your baby prior to your caesarean section .
 These help aid the babies lung development.
 Your baby may need to spend some time in the neonatal unit following delivery.
 A paediatric team are present at the delivery.

 2 types of anaesthesia are used to perform the surgery

 General anaesthetic .
-This is where mediation is given via a drip and face mask to make you go sleep .
-This can be given following the delivery of the baby to proceed with the hysterectomy or it may be given at the start of the procedure.
+This is where medication is given via a drip and face mask to put you to sleep .
+A general anaesthetic can be given following the delivery of the baby to proceed with the hysterectomy or it may be given at the start of the procedure.

-A large incision is usually made on your abdomen usually from your pubic bone to above the belly button .
+A large incision is usually made on your abdomen usually from your pubic bone to above the belly button.
 In a selected number of cases an incision across your can abdomen can be performed.
-This incision is usually closed with surgical staples and a special dressing known as a pico dressing is applied .

-Following the delivery of the baby , the placenta remains inside the womb.
-A hysterectomy ( removal of your womb and fallopian tubes) is performed.
-The reason for this is to prevent heavy bleeding from the placenta as it is unable to detach from the lining of the womb.
+Following the delivery of the baby, if the placenta does not detach from the womb naturally, which is a consequence of placenta accreta a hysterectomy ( removal of your womb and fallopian tubes) is performed.
+The reason for this is to prevent heavy bleeding which can be caused if the placenta is disturbed.
+Occasionally a placenta may seperate unexpectedly and a planned hysterectomy may not be necessary.
 The ovaries are left behind so you do not go into menopause.

 You may require a blood transfusion during or post surgery .
 A special machine called a cell salvage is used to collect your own blood during the surgery .
 This is then given back to you following the procedure .
 You may also require blood from the laboratory .